(1918 – 2010)

 Always with upbeat demeanor, a young Fletcher pumped gas, mounted tire chains and drove skiers to the mountaintops, thus his self-proclaimed “human ski lift” title.
 He jumped, often on barrel staves, at Park City’s Creole Hill, a one-time mine dump as well as at jump meets throughout the region.

-In 1946 he became Summit County’s first ski school director at Snow Park, also called Frog Valley and now Deer Valley Resort.
+In 1946, he became Summit County’s first ski school director at Snow Park, also called Frog Valley, and now Deer Valley Resort.
 In 1965, Mel became ski patrol director at Treasure Mountain Ski Area (now Park City Mountain).
-From 1979 to 1981 he was patrol director at Parleys Summit (Gorgoza).
+From 1979 to 1981, he was patrol director at Parleys Summit (formally Gorgoza Park and now Woodward Park City).

 The grandson of a town barber, Mel’s passion for Park City ran as deep as its silver mines.
 He was a volunteer for the fire department, the Park City School Board, the Park City Historical Society, and the American Legion, among others.